Mario Bunge

 He was an advocate of "exact philosophy" and a critic of existentialist, hermeneutical, phenomenological philosophy, and postmodernism.
 He was popularly known for his opinions against pseudoscience.

-Biography
+Early and personal life

-Bunge was born on September 21, 1919, in Florida Oeste, Buenos Aires, Argentina.
-His mother, Marie Herminie Müser, was a German nurse who left Germany just before the beginning of World War I. His father, Augusto Bunge, also of some German descent, was an Argentinian physician and socialist legislator.
+Bunge was born on September 21, 1919, in Florida Oeste, Buenos Aires.
+His mother, Marie Herminie Müser, was a German nurse who left Germany just before the beginning of World War I. His father, Augusto Bunge, also of some German descent, was an Argentine physician and socialist legislator.
 Mario, who was the couple's only child, was raised without any religious education, and enjoyed a happy and stimulating childhood in the outskirts of Buenos Aires.

-Bunge had four children: Carlos F. and Mario A. J. (with ex-wife Julia), and Eric R. and Silvia A., with his wife of over 60 years, the Argentinian mathematician Marta Cavallo.
-Mario lived with Marta in Montreal since 1966, with one-year sabbaticals in other countries.
+Bunge had four children: Carlos Federico and Mario Augusto Julio, with ex-wife Julia Delfina Molina y Vedia, and Eric R. and Silvia A., with his wife of over 60 years, the Argentine mathematician Marta Cavallo.
+Mario lived with Cavallo in Montreal from 1966 until his death, with one-year sabbaticals in other countries.